 Ivy Cottage, Nettlecombe

 Occupied by the Orchard family in 1918 after retiring from Jolliffs Farm, next door.
-Frederick Orchard lived there until he got married in 1936
+Frederick Orchard lived here until he married in 1936

 Whitwell Parish North Boundary Census 1891